-Set within Hardwick Hall Country Park, the Elizabethan Country House Hardwick Hall is the 39th most visited Historic Property in the U K with 298,283 visitors.
+Set within Hardwick Hall Country Park, the Elizabethan Country House Hardwick Hall is the 39th most visited Historic Property in the U K with 298,2832 visitors.
 Built for Bess Hardwick, this Grade 1 Listed Building, owned by the National Trust, Hardwick is home to one of the finest collections of Elizabethan tapestries and embroideries in Europe and includes an extensive collection of textiles, furniture, paintings, ceramics and other decorative objects.
 The site includes Hardwick Old Hall (managed by English Heritage) the Stable's shop and the Great Barn Restaurant.

-With spectacular views over Derbyshire, the fairy-tale Stuart mansion, Bolsover Castle is the 119th most visited Historic Property in the United Kingdom, with 101,041 visitors.
+With spectacular views over Derbyshire, the fairy-tale Stuart mansion, Bolsover Castle3 is the 119th most visited Historic Property in the United Kingdom, with 101,041 visitors.
 Under the care of English Heritage this Grade 1 Listed Building and a Scheduled Ancient Monument, includes the Little Castle, Wall Walk, Terrace Range, Riding House Exhibition and extensive grounds.
+One of

-One of English Heritage's 'Top Ten Castles' it hosts many events throughout the year and includes a shop and café.
+English Heritage's 'Top Ten Castles' it hosts many events throughout the year and includes a shop and café.
 Free parking is nearby and is close to the busy town centre.

-With a museum, prehistoric gorge, and ice age cave art, Creswell Crags is the 251st most visited paid attraction in the U.K. with 65,000 visitors and year on year increases.
+With a museum, prehistoric gorge, and ice age cave art, Creswell Crags4 is the 251st most visited paid attraction in the U.K. with 65,000 visitors and year on year increases.
 In 2019 the Crags received worldwide press coverage for the discovery of Witch Marks in one of its caves.
 A SSSI and SAM Creswell Crags is also under consideration as a UNESCO World Heritage Site.
 The site also hosts a café, a picnic meadow, and venue hire.

-&lt;sup>2 Visit Britain 2019 figures.
+2 Visit Britain 2019 figures.

-&lt;sup>3 Visit Britain 2019 figures.
+3 Visit Britain 2019 figures.

-&lt;sup>4 Visit Britain 2018 figures.
+4 Visit Britain 2018 figures (2019 figures not available).

-- 2.2 The District also includes a diverse range of other attractions (locations are shown on the following page and photos are included in Appendix E) including:- Hardwick Old Hall, Pleasley Pit, Stainsby Mill, Barlborough Heritage Centre, Langwith Heritage Centre, and other historical points of interest such as the first inland oil well at Tibshelf and two industrial model villages at Creswell and New Bolsover.
-Recreational / Family attractions include Willow Tree Family Farm, Airavana Flight Simulator, Two pony trekking and equestrian centres Coloured Cob; Derbyshire Pony Trekking; Two golf courses Bondhay and Barlborough Links including a Foot Golf course (one of only 6 in Derbyshire), Pleasley Vale Outdoor Activity Centre (for organised groups only), and the Go Active Leisure Facility based at The Arc, Clowne. - 2.3 Bolsover District has a rich array of environmental assets.
+- 2.2 The District also includes a diverse range of other attractions (locations are shown on the following page and photos are included in Appendix E) including:- Hardwick Old Hall, Pleasley Pit, Stainsby Mill, Barlborough Heritage Centre, Langwith Heritage - 2.3 Bolsover District has a rich array of environmental assets.
 The quality and diversity of these assets add to the character that helps to make the district so distinctive.
 The District has six nationally important sites designated as Sites of Special Scientific Interest (SSSI'S), either wholly or partly within its boundaries.
-In addition, the district has 3 local nature reserves (Rowthorne Trail, Doe Lea and Pleasley Pit Country Park) and 119 local wildlife sites.
-Some of these sites are publically accessible. - 2.4 The District also hosts three large shopping centres for international designer and high street fashion and lifestyle brand shops.at East Midlands Designer Outlet (J28 of the M1 The Body Shop, M&S, Levis, Lindt, Gap, Tommy Hilfiger, Earnest Jones, Denby, Boss, Ben Sherman, and Antler); Dobbies Shopping Village at Barlborough Links (J30 of the M1 including Laura Ashley, Pets at Home, Holland & Barrett, and The Edinburgh Woollen Mill), and Brook Park, Shirebrook, including Sports Direct, Flannels, Evans Cycles and Dunlop Slazenger. - 2.5 The District also hosts events such as the Lantern Parade, the Bolsover Food and Drink Festival, Battle of the Bands brass band competition, the Under the Castle Music Festival, and Stainsby Music Festival that attract visitors from a wider area.
+In addition, the District has 3 local nature reserves (Rowthorne Trail, Doe Lea and Pleasley Pit Country Park) and 119 local wildlife sites.
+Some of these sites are publically accessible. - 2.4 The District also hosts three large shopping centres for international designer and high street fashion and lifestyle brand shops.at East Midlands Designer Outlet (J28 of the M1 including: The Body Shop, M&S, Levis, Lindt, Gap, Tommy Hilfiger, Earnest Jones, Denby, Boss, Ben Sherman, Calvin Klein and Cadburys); Dobbies Shopping Village at Barlborough Links (J30 of the M1 including Pets at Home and Holland & Barrett), and Brook Park, Shirebrook, including Sports Direct, Flannels, Evans Cycles and Dunlop Slazenger. - 2.5 The District also hosts events such as the Lantern Parade, the Bolsover Food and Drink Festival, Battle of the Bands brass band competition, the Under the Castle Music Festival, and Stainsby Music Festival that attract visitors from a wider area.
+A number of well dressings also take place during the summer months.